Viewers donate dresses after Manayunk bridal shop's sudden closure

 Tracy Hartman of Gloucester City, New Jersey agrees.

-"I feel bad for them, I really do, so if I can help anybody your more than welcome to have it," she said.
+"I feel bad for them, I really do," she said.
+"So if I can help anybody, you're more than welcome to have it."

 Tracy says her gown would be perfect for anyone in a pinch.